Interview with the Vampire (film): Plot

 After traveling around Europe and the Mediterranean but finding no other vampires, Louis and Claudia settle in Paris in September 1870.
 Louis encounters vampires Santiago and Armand by chance.
-Armand invites Louis and Claudia to his coven, the Théâtre des Vampires, where vampires stage theatrical horror shows for humans.
-On their way out of the theater, Santiago reads Louis's mind and suspects that Louis and Claudia murdered Lestat.
+Armand invites Louis and Claudia to his coven, the Théâtre des Vampires, where vampires stage theatrical horror shows for humans, ala The Grand Guignol.
+On their way out of the theater, Santiago reads Louis' mind and suspects that Louis and Claudia murdered Lestat.
 Armand warns Louis to send Claudia away for her own safety, and Louis stays with Armand to learn about the meaning of being a vampire.
 Claudia demands that Louis turn a human woman, Madeleine, into a vampire to be her new protector and companion, and he reluctantly complies.
-Shortly thereafter, the Parisian vampires abduct the three of them and punish them for Lestat's murder, imprisoning Louis in a coffin and trapping Claudia and Madeleine in a chamber, where sunlight burns them to ash.
+Shortly thereafter, the Parisian vampires abduct the three of them and punish them for Lestat's murder, imprisoning Louis in an iron coffin to starve to death slowly and trapping Claudia and Madeleine in a chamber, where sunlight burns them to ash.
 Armand does nothing to prevent this, but the next day he frees Louis.
-Seeking revenge, Louis returns to the theater at dawn and sets it on fire, killing all the vampires including Santiago.
+Seeking revenge, Louis returns to the theater at dawn and sets it on fire, killing all the vampires, including Santiago.
 Armand arrives in time to help Louis escape the sunrise, and again offers him a place by his side.
-Louis rejects Armand and leaves, unable to accept Armand's way of life which involve forgetting the past and knowing Armand had allowed Claudia's murder.
+Louis rejects him and leaves, unable to accept Armand's way of life and his unpredictable nature and, further, knowing Armand allowed Claudia's murder.

 As decades pass, Louis never recovers from the loss of Claudia and dejectedly explores the world alone.
 He returns to New Orleans in 1988 and one night encounters a decayed, weakened Lestat, living as a recluse in an abandoned mansion and surviving on rat blood as Louis once had.
 Lestat expresses regret for having turned Claudia into a vampire and asks Louis to rejoin him, but Louis declines and leaves.
 Louis concludes his interview with Molloy, prompting Molloy to beseech Louis to make him his new vampire companion.
-Louis is outraged that Molloy has not understood the tale of suffering he has related, and attacks Molloy to scare him into abandoning the idea.
-Molloy runs to his car and takes off, while playing the cassette tapes of Louis' interview in his car.
+Louis is outraged that Molloy has not understood the tale of suffering he has related and attacks Molloy to scare him into abandoning the idea.
+Molloy runs to his car and takes off while playing the cassette tapes of Louis' interview.
 On the Golden Gate Bridge, Lestat appears and attacks Molloy, taking control of the car.
-Revived by Molloy's blood, Lestat offers Molloy the choice that he "never had"—whether or not to become a vampire—and, laughing, continues driving.
+Revived by Molloy's blood, Lestat offers him the choice that Lestat "never had"—whether or not to become a vampire—and, laughing, continues driving.